What to Expect During a New Construction Home Inspection and a Builder’s Walk-Through

 Enter a zip below and get matched to top-rated pros near you.

-You’re this close to moving into the house you’ve patiently waited for over the last several months.
-But, there are a couple more things to do before move-in day.
-First, to protect your investment and ensure everything complies with building permits and is up to code, you’ll need to hire a home inspector.
+You’re this close to moving into the house you’ve patiently waited for.
+But there are a couple more things to do before move-in day.
+First, to protect your investment and ensure everything complies with building permits and is up to code, you’ll need to find a professional home inspector near you.
 Next, you’ll want to schedule a builder’s walk-through session so that you can take a thorough look at every square foot of your new home.
 Learn more about what to expect from these two on-site meetings.

 You might think your local government’s inspectors should catch all of the house’s problems and building code lapses when they visit, but this isn’t necessarily the case.
-If you hire an independent local home inspector, they work only for you and aim to leave zero stones left unturned.
+If you hire an independent local home inspector, they work only for you and aim to leave no stone unturned.
 Here’s how they can help ensure all of the boxes are checked on your new build.

 1. Catch Mistakes Before They Turn Into Problems